Overview

 Adding a comment to a page

-You can add a top-level comment to a page by using the Add comment to page endpoint.
-Requests made to this endpoint require the ID for the parent page, as well as a rich text body (i.e. the comment content).id and object fields.
-This is because the integration can create new comments but can’t retrieve comments, even if the retrieval is just the response for the newly created one.
-(Reminder: You can update the read/write settings in the Integrations dashboard.)
+id and object fields.
+This is because the connection can create new comments but can’t retrieve comments, even if the retrieval is just the response for the newly created one.
+(Reminder: Update the read/write settings in the Developer portal.)

 Inline comments